-Natural home remedies for cold and flu in toddlers that will relieve your child’s symptoms and strengthen his immune system.
+Using natural home remedies for cold in toddlers that will only help relieve your child’s symptoms and strengthen his immune system even further.
 Nasal congestion, sore throat, ear infection or fever – they’re all manageable with natural home remedies!
+These natural cold remedies for toddlers will help your little one feel better fast!

 Recently my two year old daughter got her first flu and shorty my husband and I caught the virus too.
-So I had the chance to apply some natural cold and flu remedies for my toddler.
+So I had the chance to apply some natural cold remedies for my toddler and us.

 The flu was accompanied by high fever, runny nose, sore throat, tiredness, coughing, irritated watering red eyes/face and frequent sneezing.
-The fever was fluctuating, but on the third day it climbed over 103.5 F.
+The fever was fluctuating as well.
+Luckily with a little bit of effort and care, the symptoms didn’t last for too long!

 Another option is to get ready a cup of tea or smoothie ready, and give them to drink right after they take that spoon.
 A hugging restrain method also works, be creative, play with your kid, sneak the spoon in the mouth when he least expects it.